hbrc-fpga-class/peripherals/doc/serial_interface.md

 So there can be a total of 16 cores.
 The register address is 8-bits, so each core can have up to 256 registers.
 The basic protocol looks like
 this:
-* __RPI pulls rts low__ : This signals to the FPGA that the RPI is going to start a transaction.
 * __Command[3:0]__ : This is the command nibble.
     * __0__ : Read=1, Write=0.
     * __3:1__ : The number of bytes to read or write minus 1.
 So 1 to 8 bytes